 - Lighting—What lights you choose can define the identity of a space.
 You’ll learn what lighting is appropriate for specific activities such as work or social events, and what lighting to use for accent lighting and spotlighting important art features.

-Additionally, course projects will provide opportunities to improve your skills as you put into practice what you’ve learned in the classroom.
-You’ll build your professional portfolio throughout the program and gain valuable experience during your senior internship in interior design.
+By the time you graduate, you’ll be equipped with all the skills necessary to be a confident designer.
+You’ll have a strong foundation in the creative process, a professional portfolio and valuable experience through your senior internship.
 And even better, you’ll learn how to be excellent, ethical and enthusiastic in your work, and how to honor Christ in your interactions with clients—all for God’s glory.

 At BJU, you’ll build a foundation in critical thinking and living as a light for God’s kingdom.
 Courses in English and speech will give you the skills to communicate effectively with clients and co-workers orally and in writing.
 Other liberal arts courses, such as economics, philosophy and science, will round out your education and help you develop important life skills like problem-solving and analytical thinking.
 In addition, you’ll experience a wide variety of fine arts events, including plays, operas and concerts, which will inspire your imagination and creativity.